Jcosialls/drone/README.md

-# Drone
+# Projet : Drone Kit Mains libres

-The drone must navigate to help your hand, and a camera.
+The drone must navigate with help your hand, and a camera.
 And show in real time, drone tracking on a 3D map.